 Joint Guarantee: In this case, each guarantor will cover 100%

-Non-joint Guarantee: In this case, each guarantor will cover a portion (%) of the exposure.
+Non-joint Guarantee: In this case, each guarantor will cover a portion (%) or amount of the exposure.

-Once the CRM is defined, user can click on Compute bottom.
+Once the CRM is defined, user can click on Compute button.
 This will allocate CRM to the exposures and user can view the allocation.

 After CRM allocation is done, user has the option to change the allocated amount for each CRM allocation.